Ukrainian Railways: Administrative structure

-The railways are split into six territorial railway companies: Donetsk, Lviv, Odesa, Southern, South-Western and Near-Dnipro.
+The railways are split into six territorial railway companies: Donetsk, Lviv, Odesa, Southern, South-Western and Cisdnieper.
 The subdivision is purely administrative as it doesn't correspond to the particular railway lines or branches.
 The names of regional railways are purely historic, inherited from the Russian and Austro-Hungarian Empires (for instance the 'South-Western Railway' actually operates the north-central part of Ukraine's rail network, while the 'Southern Railway' actually operates in the east of the country).

 The six separate territorial railways each have their own directorates, located in the following cities: